About Us

 Sharonda Arnold Ocean, Chair

 Sharonda Ocean is a licensed Clinical Social Worker with a passion to eradicate homelessness.
-Sharonda and her husband are the founders of Ocean Behavioral Healthcare, LLC.
-Over the last 15 years, she has utilized her skills and expertise in the mental health field serving the Durham community.
+Sharonda is the founder of Ocean Motivation Mental Health Services, LLC.
+Over the last 18 years, she has utilized her skills and expertise in the mental health field serving the Durham community.
 She has also worked with Stop Soldier Suicide in implementing a strategic plan to decrease the veteran suicide rate to a civilian parity by 2030.
-Sharonda and her husband reside in Durham, North Carolina with their two sons, Darius and Carter-Blue Ocean.
+Sharonda resides in Durham, North Carolina.

 Why does Sharonda serve on CASA’s Board?